IPS: In-Prompt Process Supervision for Short Video Content Moderation: Methodology

-, where $\mathcal{Y}^{i}$ denotes the set of possible target classes for the corresponding question $i$.
-Finally, the hidden representation of the sequence’s last token is passed through another MLP, which produces the prediction for the final answer.
+where $\hat{y}^{i} \in \mathbb{R}^{|\mathcal{Y}^{i}|}$ is the predicted distribution and $\mathcal{Y}^{i}$ denotes the set of possible classes for question $i$.
+The hidden representation of the final token in the sequence is passed through another MLP to produce the prediction for the final label.

-During training, the model optimizes a weighted sum of losses from all $N$ ancillary questions and the final question.
+During training, the model minimizes a weighted sum of the losses from all $N$ ancillary questions and the final question: